raul-izquierdo/roster/README.md

 ## Student File Formats

-This tool supports three student file formats: sies, csv, and excel.
+This tool supports three student file formats: **sies**, **csv**, and **excel**.
 The format can be specified with the `-f` option.

 ### SIES Format

-This is the format generated by the SIES information system (University of Oviedo).
+This format is generated by the SIES information system (University of Oviedo).
 It is only used by teachers at this university.

-The groups are named removing the prefix and any language indication.
+The groups are named by removing the prefix and any language indication.
 For example:
 - "Prácticas de Laboratorio-01" -> "01"
 - "Prácticas de Laboratorio-Inglés-02" -> "i02"

 ### CSV Format